HajdarevicZlatko/Video-Game-Testing/README.md

-# VideoGameTesting
+# Video Game Testing
-Testing functionality of video game, class of equivalence, the limit values and state testing using Mocking class.
+Unit Testing of video game, class of equivalence, the limit values and state testing using Mocking class.